 - Most importantly, we serve as a communications link, a Veterans’ Voice, between our local veteran community and our state and national MOAA affiliates, advocating for the rights and the benefits of veterans of all our military services.

 - Our Foundation is active in sponsoring community events, granting scholarships to local high school students, providing educational financial aid to our returning veterans, and promoting patriotism and respect for our flag in our elementary schools.
 To date, we have sent more than 50,000 care packages to our deployed troops in the Middle East.

-We welcome all active duty, retired, former uniformed service officers, their spouses, and surviving military spouses to join our Chapter, the third-largest Chapter in the State of Florida.
+We welcome all active duty, retired, and former uniformed service officers, their spouses, and surviving military spouses to join our Chapter, the third-largest Chapter in the State of Florida.